huggingface/blog/embedding-quantization.md

 We are looking forward to further advancements of binary quantization.
 To name a few potential improvements, we suspect that there may be room for scalar quantization smaller than `int8`, i.e. with 128 or 64 buckets instead of 256.

 Additionally, we are excited that embedding quantization is fully perpendicular to Matryoshka Representation Learning (MRL).
-With other words, it is possible to shrink MRL embeddings from e.g. 1024 to 128 (which usually corresponds with a 2% reduction in performance) and then apply binary or scalar quantization.
-We suspect this could speed up retrieval up to 32x for a ~3% reduction in quality or up to 256x for a ~10% reduction in quality.
+In other words, it is possible to shrink MRL embeddings from e.g. 1024 to 128 (which usually corresponds with a 2% reduction in performance) and then apply binary or scalar quantization.
+We suspect this could speed up retrieval up to 32x for a ~3% reduction in quality, or up to 256x for a ~10% reduction in quality.

 Lastly, we recognize that retrieval using embedding quantization can also be combined with a separate reranker model.
 We imagine that a 3-step pipeline of binary search, scalar (int8) rescoring, and cross-encoder reranking allows for state-of-the-art retrieval performance at low latencies, memory usage, disk space, and costs.